Podantics Podiatry Adelaide

-Plantar Fasciitis (Plantar fasciopathy)
+Plantar Fasciitis (also see Plantar fasciopathy)

 Plantar fasciitis: is the term used to describe the inflammation of the plantar fascia.

 Plantar fasciitis is caused by an inflammation of the plantar fascia (the tissue along the bottom of your foot that connects your heel bone to your toes).
 Plantar fasciitis causes stabbing or burning pain that's usually worse in the morning.
-Once your foot limbers up, the pain of plantar fascia normally decreases, but it may return after long periods of standing or after getting up from a seated position.
+Once your foot limbers up, the pain normally decreases, but it may return after long periods of standing or after getting up from a seated position.

 A bone spur (heel spur) may form if this injury continues, where calcium is deposited near the heel in an attempt to "glue" the detached fibres back onto the heel.
 The bone spur itself has no nerve endings and doesn't hurt, however, this is a sign that overuse of this area has been present for sometime.